entelognathus/early-gnathostome-phylogeny/Taxa used in analysis to be compiled.md

 Brazeau, M. D. and Valerie, D. W., 2015.
 The hyoid arch and braincase anatomy of *Acanthodes* support chondrichthyan affinity of 'acanthodians'. *Proc.
 R. Soc.
 B* **282**: 20152210.

-Burrow, C. J., den Blaauwen, J. and Newman, M., 2020.
-A redescription of the three longest-known species of the acanthodian *Cheiracanthus* from the Middle Devonian of Scotland. *Palaeontol.
-Electron.* **23**: a15

 Burrow, C. J., 1994.
 Form and function in scales of *Ligulalepis toombsi* Schultze, a palaeoniscoid from the Early Devonian of Australia. *Rec.
 West.
 Aust.
 Mus.* **27**: 175–185.

 Burrow, C. J., 2011.
 A partial articulated acanthodian from the Silurian of New Brunswick, Canada. *Can.
 J. Earth Sci.* **48**: 1329–1341.

+Burrow, C. J., Davidson, R. G., Den Blaauwen, J. L. and Newman, M. J. 2015.
+Revision of *Climatius reticulatus* Agassiz, 1844 (Acanthodii, Climatiidae), from the Lower Devonian of Scotland, based on new histological and morphological data.
+J. Vertebr.
+Paleontol.
+35: e913421.

+Burrow, C. J., den Blaauwen, J. L., Newman, M. and Davidson, R., 2016.
+The diplacanthid fishes (Acanthodii, Diplacanthiformes, Diplacanthidae) from the Middle Devonian of Scotland. *Palaeontol.
+Electron*. **19**: 1–83.

+Burrow, C. J., den Blaauwen, J. L. and Newman, M., 2020.
+A redescription of the three longest-known species of the acanthodian *Cheiracanthus* from the Middle Devonian of Scotland. *Palaeontol.
+Electron.* **23**: a15

+Burrow, C. J., den Blaauwen, J. L. and Newman, M., 2022.
+New information on the Early Devonian acanthodian *Mesacanthus mitchelli* from the Midland Valley of Scotland. *Scot.
+J. Geol.* **58**: sjg2021-004.

 Burrow, C. J., Newman, M. J., Davidson, R. G. and Blaauwen, J. L. D., 2013.
 Redescription of *Parexus recurvus*, an Early Devonian acanthodian from the Midland Valley of Scotland. *Alcheringa* **37**: 393–414.

+Burrow, C. J., Newman, M., den Blaauwen, J., Jones, R. and Davidson, R., 2018.
+The early Devonian ischnacanthiform acanthodian *Ischnacanthus gracilis* (Egerton, 1861) from the Midland Valley of Scotland. *Acta Geol.
+Pol.* **68**(3), 335–362.

+Burrow, C. J. and Desbiens, S., 2023a.
+Teeth and tooth whorls of the stem chondrichthyan Doliodus from the Early Devonian of the Gaspé Sandstone Group, Gaspé Peninsula, Quebec, Canada. *Span.
+J. Palaeontol.* **38**: 15–22.

 Burrow, C. J. and Rudkin, D., 2014.
 Oldest near-complete acanthodian: the first vertebrate from the Silurian Bertie Formation Konservat-Lagerstätte, Ontario. *PLoS One* **9**: e104171.

-Burrow, C. J. and Simpson, A. J., 1995.
-A new ischnacanthid acanthodian from the Late Silurian (Ludlow, *ploeckensis* Zone) Jack Formation, north Queensland. *Mem.
-Queensl.
-Mus.* **38**: 383–395.

 Burrow, C. J., Trinajstic, K. and Long, J. A., 2012.
 First acanthodian from the Upper Devonian (Frasnian) Gogo Formation, Western Australia. *Hist.
 Biol.* **24**: 349–357.